 One of the goals of the MNSON program is to prepare students as generalist nurses and expose them to a variety of clinical settings, healthcare systems and diverse populations.
 Taking advantage of the Chicago metropolitan area, our clinical sites cover a wide geographic area and provide a diversity of clinical experiences.

 Students are offered clinical experience at potentially the following locations: Gottlieb Hospital of Loyola University Medical Center, Evanston Hospital, Northwestern Memorial Hospital, Hines VA Hospital, St. Joseph's Hospital, Children's Memorial Hospital, Rush North Shore Hospital, MacNeal Hospital, Loyola University Nursing Center, Chicago Department of Health clinics, selected long-term care clinics, school settings, psychiatric settings, senior citizen centers and the Loyola University Outpatient Center

 Classes are currently held at the Lake Shore Campus

 After graduating, students must successfully complete the NCLEX licensure exam to become a Registered Nurse.

 The undergraduate program is a general bachelor's degree.
 Students are responsible for all facets of nursing.
 Specialization occurs at the graduate degree level.
 More information on graduate specialties can be found on the Degree/Certificate Programs page.

-Admission is based on G.P.A, class rank, ACT scores, and science scores.
 Please contact the Office of Undergraduate Admissions for more information on admission criteria.